The pink Rockrose on Kefalonia

-Springtime on Kefalonia.
-Among the abundance of beautiful flowers there is one that goes almost unnoticed.
-The lovely Rock rose with the botanical name Cistus is a small shrub and its pink or white flowers have crumbled petals.
+Springtime in Kefalonia.
+Among the abundance of beautiful flowers, there is one that goes almost unnoticed.
+The lovely pink Rockrose with the botanical name Cistus is a small shrub and its pink or white flowers have crumpled petals.

 You can’t find them everywhere as they prefer poor soil in rocky areas.
-Sometimes there is a whole hillside full of white Rock rose with just a few pink spots here and there.
-Other areas seem to be preferred only by the pink Rock rose and finally there are areas where you can find neither one.
+Sometimes there is a whole hillside full of white Rockrose with just a few pink Rockrose spots here and there.
+Other areas seem to be preferred only by the pink Rockrose and finally, there are areas where you can find neither one.

-As a medical plant the pink Cistus incanus is the desired flower to collect on Kefalonia.
-In 1999 it was chosen as European plant of the year.
+As a medical plant, the pink Cistus incanus is the desired flower to collect on Kefalonia.
+In 1999 it was chosen as the European plant of the year.
 The reason: It seems that this species of Cistus is a powerful weapon against a number of diseases due to the plant’s high level of polyphenols.
-Polyphenols help the body fight against the so called free radicals that can contribute to causing cancer or heart disease.
+Polyphenols help the body fight against the so-called free radicals that can contribute to causing cancer or heart disease.

 Did they find all this out in 1999?
 Far from it.
-Already in ancient times Cistus was used for medical purposes.
-First references go back to the 4th century BC.
+Already in ancient times, Cistus was used for medical purposes.
+The first references go back to the 4th century BC.
 But this old knowledge fell into oblivion.
-Only in a few regions in Greece and the Mediterranean, people still use the pink Rock rose as a cure for injuries, the flu or just as a daily tea to stay healthy.
+Only in a few regions in Greece and the Mediterranean, people still use the pink Rockrose as a cure for injuries, the flu or just as a daily tea to stay healthy.

-- Take a small handful of dried Cistus and throw it in approx. 500ml of water.
-If you want it more exact: 5 tea spoons (10g) for 0,2 – 1 litre of water.
-Don’t let it boil for more than 5 minutes.
-On hot days in the summer you can drink it as ice tea with a few drops of lemon in it.
+- Take a small handful of dried Cistus and add approx. 500ml of boiling water.
+If you want it more exactly: 5 teaspoons (10g) for 0,2 – 1 litre of water.
+Let it infuse up to 5 minutes.
+On hot days in the summer you can drink it as iced tea with a few drops of lemon in it.

 - To treat skin irritations, injuries or foot fungus you make a stronger brew.
-Boil 10g of Cistus in 100 – 200ml for 5 minutes.
+Take 10g of Cistus, pour 100 – 200ml of boiling water and infuse for 5 minutes.
 You can use the brew for about 2 days if you keep it in the fridge.
 Wet a cloth or cotton wool to treat the skin.

 For the tea lovers: Enjoy!